VigourJiang/Fragmentation/README.md

 # Fragmentation
 A project illustrating the general use of Fragments in Android programming.
+This version uses new methods in the API and is restricted to API 23 or greater.
+A version converted from Eclipse to Android Studio that runs on APIs back to 15 may be found at https://github.com/guidrymwg/Fragmentation2.

 The projects in these repositories correspond to individual lessons in the free online android programming course at http://eagle.phys.utk.edu/guidry/android/